stjiao13/TinySql/README.md

 ---
 title:  CSCE608 Project 2 TinySQL
+team memeber: Yuelin Zhang | zyl960822-@tamu.edu
-author: Yuelin Zhang, Shutong Jiao
+team  member: Shutong Jiao | stj13@tamu.edu
 ---

 ## Introduction

 This project report will give brief explanation of the software architecture of the tinysql project which includes interface, parser, logical and physical query plan.
 Then it discuss the optimizations made in logical and physical query plan in details.
 At last, it shows execution results on given tests and custom tests.

 ---
 ## To start with